keploy/community-blog/clieivyv20hd4yanv9iushxy6.md

 ---
-title: "Mastering GitHub Webhooks: Automate Notifications & Stay Informed"
+title: "Automate GitHub Notifications with Webhooks"
-seoTitle: "Mastering GitHub Webhooks: Automate Notifications & Stay Informed"
+seoTitle: "Automate GitHub Notifications with Webhooks"
 seoDescription: "Webhooks allow to notify external services when some event occurs.
 When the specified event occurs, Webhooks help send POST requests to all the URLs."
 datePublished: Fri Jun 02 2023 12:09:39 GMT+0000 (Coordinated Universal Time)
 cuid: clieivyv20hd4yanv9iushxy6